 All this fun came to an end with the Napoleonic invasions—French officers adopted the Nicola as their gathering spot.
 So, when the French retreated in 1808, Nicola threw a grand independence party.

-In 1929, Nicola moved to its current location, featuring the art deco style architecture that you can see today.
+In 1929, Nicola moved to its current location, featuring the art deco architecture that you can see today.

 At Nicola you can do it all, improvise poetry, start an insurrection, celebrate independence, and have a great cup of coffee.